birgerosterberg/groovebox/README.md

 When pressing Reset button due to both the Loop and Backing Tracks play music with the same function they disturb eachother...
 Have to make my own functions for each of them to work properly.

 Fixed by adding objects with their own status depending on the musicId!

+Volume set to 0 when page load not working on mobile, scraping idea and letting it be as it is as default, to have a working groove box!